Lowest VAT Rates in Europe by Country (2026)

 Can I register for VAT in Luxembourg to pay less VAT on EU sales?

-What is the VAT registration threshold in Cyprus?
+Is there a VAT registration threshold in Cyprus?

 Is there VAT on residential rental in Cyprus?